 Sacramento Gay Men’s Chorus

-Sacramento International Gay & Lesbian Film Festival
+Sacramento International LGBTQ Film Festival

-The region’s annual LGBT film festival.
+The region’s annual LGBTQ film festival.

 Sacramento Public Library: Queer Reads

 Database of great reads that are LGBTQ-related and/or oriented